Do Dogs Grieve?

 On July 17, 2020, we lost our beautiful Chico.
 Chico was my buddy, my inspiration, my confidant, and best friend for 17 years.
 Chico was the inspiration for this website; ChiChis And Me.
 We all miss him very much and probably will forever.

-She and Chico have a certain bed that they used to share, especially the last several months of Chico’s life now she will go sniff the bed every so often, but she will not lie in it.
-She still looks for him, but as mentioned in this article, she doesn’t realize that he will never be coming back.
+She and Chico had a certain bed that they used to share, especially the last several months of Chico’s life.
+When he died she would go sniff the bed every so often, but she would not lie in it.
+She missed him until she died just one year later at the age of 15.

-Yes, there is sorrow, but perhaps something more positive than grief.
+Yes, there is sorrow, but perhaps something positive also.
 Because dogs do not have the knowledge that death is forever, at least there is the option to hope – a hope that their loved one might come back again.
 That explains why poor Hachi waited for the rest of his life for his owner to return.
+And perhaps why Pebbles never slept in the bed she and Chico slept in together.
+She was waiting and hoping that he would return to share it with her again.

 Article Rating